-MPhil/PhD students have the opportunity to become integral members of the School of Health Sciences' research teams based in the School's Research Centres.
+MPhil/PhD students have the opportunity to become integral members of the School of Health & Psychological Sciences' research teams based in the School's Research Centres.
 Our centre's will assist and encourage students to complete their studies.
 A wide range of formal and informal research groups are also available to support MPhil/PhD students.

 MPhil/PhD students are assigned to a team of supervisors, usually consisting of two academics who are expert in the field of the student's study.
 Students meet regularly with their supervisors to review their learning needs and plan their work towards progression and completion of their research studies.

 All full-time students are provided with a computer and workstation in close proximity to their related research team.